cepthomas/NBagOfUis/README.md

 - Settings: Base class for custom settings with persistence and editor.
 - FilTree: Folder/file tree control with tags/filters and notifications.
 - OptionsEditor: User can select from a list of strings, or add/delete elements.
+- MultipleChoiceSelector: User can pick one of the options.
 - ClickGrid: Essentially a grid array of buttons.
 - CpuMeter: Standalone display control.
 - TextViewer: With colorizing.